jessaustin/gulp-nav/readme.md

 API"](https://github.com/colynb/gulp-data#note-to-gulp-plugin-authors))
 properties of the [vinyl file
-object](https://github.com/wearefractal/vinyl#file), although either or both of these may be overridden via the `target` option.
+object](https://github.com/wearefractal/vinyl#file), although either or both of these may be overridden via the `targets` option.